orstavik/JoiEvents/docs/2_EventToEvent/Pattern1_EventComposition.md

    it uses the state from this collection of event in its event composition.
    The chapter uses a `long-press` event as its example.

-   1. tripple-click.
+   1. triple-click.
 Illustrate how state for the event is stored and then used in the filter and makeEvent phases.

    2. naive mouse dragging.
 Illustrate how additional trigger functions are added once the start of a